Audience: Users, such as Urbana, who use a decentralized version of BlueQuill. These instances allow editing of a live course.

 Assess: The Assess tool allows an instructor to enable/disable an assessment.

-Integrate: The Integrate tool allows an instructor to utilize third party tools such as TestCraft or for LTI integration.
+Integrate: The Integrate tool allows an instructor to utilize third-party tools such as TestCraft or Turnitin.

 In addition, an instructor may choose additional options.